pumanzor/modbus/USR-TCP232-304/Readme.md

-This is a implementation of RS485 modbus gateway using an USR-TCP232-304 devices together with a pymodbus library to take remote control of RTU slave devices over rs485 bus
+This is a implementation of RS485 modbus gateway using an USR-TCP232-304 device together with a pymodbus library to take remote control of RTU slave devices over rs485 bus

 The components are: